New trafficking experience

-- Standard creative templated: included in Ad Manager by default.
+- Standard creative template: included in Ad Manager by default.

-- Custom creative templated: created for your network by an administrator or other technical resource.
+- Custom creative template: created for your network by an administrator or other technical resource.

 There are two sections in a template worth mentioning—"Template settings" and "Template code", covered next.